Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 2. Gambling Venue Approval.

-All applications for a CGS Licence must be accompanied by an application for the relevant approvals.
+All applications for a CGS Licence must be accompanied by applications for the relevant approvals.

 8. How do I make an application?

-Where can I obtain the Licence application form?
+Where can I obtain the CGS Licence application form?

 Please contact GRA at Licensing@gra.gov.sg for more information.

-9. How long will the licence be valid for?
+9. How long will the CGS Licence be valid for?

 10. What are the fees involved?